ericwbailey/ericwbailey.website/source/published/swearing-and-automatic-captions.md

 - Reinforces how automatic captioning services cannot understand nuance and intent the way a human can, and
 - Makes me wonder how effectively people who live in places like Titz, Fugging, Shitterton, etc. can communicate about their home.

+Update: [Teams offers profanity filtering controls for live captions](https://insider.office.com/en-us/blog/profanity-filtering-control-for-live-captions-in-teams-meetings) as of April 11th, 2023.
+Unfortunately, this experience is opt-in, which requires you knowing it exists.

 ### Slack